Arun44/Algorithms/README.md

 # Algorithms

-  This repository contains algorithmic solutions that I have implemented in Various Programming websites for Kicks and Learing.
+  This repository contains algorithmic solutions that I have implemented for coding challenges in  Various Programming websites for Kicks and Learning.
 Happy Coding :)

 ### Contents: